 Microsoft Academic subscription key

 The Microsoft Academic subscription key dialog box appears when you choose the Tools > Register Microsoft Academic Key command from the Publish or Perish main menu, or when you click OK in response to the WARN_MAS2KEY message prompt.

 The dialog box directs you to the Microsoft Cognitive Services web site to obtain a (free) subscription key from Microsoft, then lets you enter the subscription key for Publish or Perish to use.
-Publish or Perish then presents this subscription key to the Micosoft Academic server each time it performs a query.
+Publish or Perish then presents this subscription key to the Microsoft Academic server each time it performs a query.